mikaetomura/mikaetomura/README.md

 <details>
   <summary> ✦ Exƚɾα </summary>

-Just a random note, but if you have any songs similar to those listed, please DM me!!!
+Just a random note, but if you have any songs similar to those listed, please DM them to me!!!
 "Those who can't, cheat" by Clarence Clarity . ✦ .
 "Concertina Ballerina" by Alternative Radio . ✦ .
 "RUBBERZ" By Fenix Flexin . ✦ .
 "Loser" by Tame Impala . ✦ .
 "Die by numbers" By Ashbury heights.
 </details>